fongc123/notes/Image Processing/Image Restoration.md

 The resultant images of applying the midpoint filter to different noise types are shown above.

 ## Alpha-trimmed Mean
-The <span style = "color:lightblue">alpha-trimmed mean filter</span> deletes the $n$ lowest and highest intensity values and averages the remaining pixels in the filter region, where $n$ is equal to $d/2$.
+The <span style = "color:lightblue">alpha-trimmed mean filter</span> deletes the $d/2$ lowest and highest intensity values and averages the remaining $mn-d$ pixels in the filter region.

 $$\hat{f}(x,y)=\frac{1}{mn-d}\sum_{(r,c)\in S_{xy}}g(r,c)$$